NMEA 2000 DBC File + License - Decode Your Marine Data

 About the NMEA 2000 DBC methodology

-The purpose of this NMEA 2000 DBC file is to provide a supplement to the PDF-based NMEA 2000 Appendix B. Since most CAN software supports DBC files, this DBC lets you quickly process your boat/ship data - rather than spending time on manually entering data from the NMEA 2000 PDF standard.
+The purpose of this NMEA 2000 DBC file is to provide a supplement to the PDF-based NMEA 2000 Appendix A & B. Since most CAN software supports DBC files, this DBC lets you quickly process your boat/ship data - rather than spending time on manually entering data from the NMEA 2000 PDF.

 We have based the NMEA 2000 DBC file on the official 2022 v3.000 NMEA 2000 PGN database (from the NMEA standard appendices).
 The database contains ~1800 signals of which ~1500 can be represented in the DBC format.